reeddunkle/reeddunkle.github.io/_posts/2016-04-30-Python-Lambda-Closures.md

 The inner functions we make in closures are better expressed with anonymous functions.

-While the inner function is doing most of the work in the closure, we never refer to the inner functions by name.
+While the inner function is doing most of the work in the closure, we never find ourselves needing to refer to it by name.
-It ends up taking up a lot space, and making things more confusing.
+It ends up taking up a lot space, and it makes things more confusing.

 Let's clean up the closures we made in the introduction by replacing the inner functions with lambdas.